-There are four primary stages of mesothelioma doctors use to identify the seriousness of a mesothelioma diagnosis, labeled stage I, II, III or IV.
-The lower the number, the more treatment options you have, and the better your chances are for long-term survival.
+There are four primary stages of mesothelioma that doctors use to identify the seriousness of a mesothelioma diagnosis, labeled stage I, II, III or IV.
+The staging systems used to identify what stage of mesothelioma a patient has are the Brigham, TNM or Butchart systems.
+The lower stage number you’re given, the more treatment options you have, and the better your chances are for long-term survival.

 Staging is an accepted way for cancer doctors to describe to patients – and to one another – how advanced the disease is, how prevalent tumors are and how far the cancer has spread.
 Given the aggressive nature of the cancer, mesothelioma staging is a key part of proper diagnosis and treatment.

 Why is mesothelioma staging important?
 Because knowing where a cancer is in its development sets the table for treatment, which treatment options are available and which are not.
 For example, doctors use cancer stage as a guideline when deciding whether a patient is likely to benefit from surgery.